Darukshock/mcfunction-commenter/README.md

 ### 1.0.0

-Initial release of mcfunction commenter<br>
+- Initial release of mcfunction commenter
-Command Declare Origins basic functionnality was implemented
+- Command Declare Origins basic functionnality was implemented

+### 1.0.1
+Removed debug messages<br>
+Removed error when no origins functions were found